revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 - Singleton causes code to be tightly coupled.
 The singleton object is exposed globally and is available to a whole application.
-Thus, classes using this object become tightly coupled; any change in the global object will impact all other classes using it.
+Thus, classes using this object become tightly coupled and  any change in the global object will impact all other classes using it.
 - They hide dependencies instead of exposing them.
 - Singleton Pattern does not support inheritance.
 - Singleton principle can be violated by techniques such as cloning.
 If an application is running on multiple JVM’s, then, in this case, Singleton might be broken.